-The other day, a friend that runs Outlook 2013, was inquiring about storing his personal data in offline Outlook personal folders.
+The other day, a friend using Outlook 2013 as his email client, was inquiring about storing his personal data in offline Outlook personal folders.
 We typically refer to these files as PST files.
 They are useful for storing all correspondence related to a particular subject in a separate folder offline, so searching and retrieval when offline will be easy.

 Applicable to: Outlook.com on Windows (7,8,10), Android and IOS computers, as well as Apple Mail and other 3rd party mail apps on IOS.